Mortar and pestle with natural ingredients.

 Natural skincare is vastly superior to any other type of skincare because it respects your skin instead of trying to overpower it with chemicals.
 There’s no need to spend a fortune on synthetic skincare products.
 You can buy the most expensive skincare products available on the market, but that doesn’t mean they’re providing the best benefits for your skin.

 We’ve all been taught to believe that more expensive is always better, and while that may be true for some things, it’s not always true in regard to skincare.
-Shortly, we’ll discuss 5 amazing reasons why natural skincare is better than alternative synthetic skincare products widely available on the market today.
-But, before we get to those golden reasons, it would be wise to unpack a bit of context first.
+Shortly, we’ll discuss five amazing reasons why natural skincare is better than alternative synthetic skincare products widely available on the market today.

 What Are “Natural” Skin-Care Products?

 In recent years, there has been a resurgence in the use of natural skin-care products.
 These products are generally thought to be made without harsh chemicals, artificial additives, or fragrances.
 Sometimes, they can even be cheaper than their synthetic counterparts, especially if you purchase the necessary ingredients to make homemade all-natural skincare products yourself.
-What makes these products genuinely “natural” is that they don’t contain any chemically sourced ingredients, and instead, derive ingredients from nature (plants, minerals, and so on).

 What does the FDA say about using the word “natural” for skincare products?

 Well, according to the FDA’s Small Businesses & Homemade Cosmetics: Fact Sheet (see section 7), they have not defined the term “natural” and have also not established a regulatory definition for the term in cosmetic labeling.
 Though they haven’t defined the terms to the degree that some may like, they do require that all claims on labels are truthful and not misleading.
-So, if something claims to be natural, the FDA requires that statement to be truthful.

 What About “Organic” Skincare Products?